 WHEN TO PLANT: These heat-loving bulbs do not tolerate freezing temperatures.
 If you will be planting the corms directly into your garden, don’t be too eager.
 Wait until the soil is warm -- around tomato-planting time.
 If you are growing the corms in containers, you can get started a couple weeks earlier.

-FLOWERBEDS AND BORDERS: Acidanthera’s upright foliage makes an attractive addition to perennial borders.
-The late summer flowers are a welcome surprise, blooming when most other perennials have already come and gone.
-Enjoy their haunting fragrance in the garden, and be sure to grow extras as they are excellent cut flowers.
+FLOWERBEDS AND BORDERS: Acidanthera’s upright foliage adds interesting texture to perennial borders.
+The late summer flowers are always a welcome surprise, opening when most other perennials have already come and gone.
+Enjoy acidanthera's haunting fragrance in the garden, and be sure to plant extras for cutting.

 CONTAINERS: Acidanthera corms are slow to get started.
 To make sure they don't get overwhelmed by faster-growing plants, it's best to plant them in pots on their own.
 Plant about a dozen corms per 12” pot.
 To extend the bloom time, consider planting a handful of corms every 2 weeks, starting at the end of April and continuing into early June.